jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 ---
 title: Who has the fastest website in F1, in 2021?
 Part 1
-date: 2021-03-29 01:00:00
+date: 2021-03-25 01:00:00
-summary: TODO.
-meta: TODO.
-#image: 'asset-url:./img.png'
+summary: Deep-diving on the performance of F1 websites.
+meta: Deep-diving on the performance of F1 websites.
+image: 'asset-url:./img.jpg'
 ---

-In 2019 I did a [performance review of F1 websites](/2019/f1-perf/), and it was fun, so I figured I'd do it again, but bigger and better (I hope).
+In 2019 I did a [performance review of F1 websites](/2019/f1-perf/), and it was fun so I figured I'd do it again, but bigger (definitely) and better (I hope).
 Turns out a lot has changed in the past two years, and well, some things haven't changed.

 Not interested in F1?
 It shouldn't matter.
 This is just a performance review of 10 recently-built/updated sites that have broadly the same goal, but are built by different teams, and have different performance issues.

+<script type="component">{
+  "module": "shared/demos/2021/f1-perf/Parts",
+  "staticOnly": true,
+  "props": {
+    "includeIntro": false,
+    "partIndex": 0
+  }
+}</script>

 # Methodology